Gary Gygax: 1985–1989: New Infinities Productions, Inc.

-During all this drama, Gygax became a father again.
-Over the past year, he had formed a romantic relationship with Gail Carpenter, his former assistant at TSR.
+During all this drama, Gygax had a romantic relationship with Gail Carpenter, his former assistant at TSR.
 In November 1986, she gave birth to Gygax's sixth child, Alex.
 Biographer Michael Witwer believes Alex's birth forced Gygax to reconsider the equation of work, gaming and family that, until this time, had been dominated by work and gaming.
 "Gary, keenly aware that he had made mistakes as a father and husband in the past, was determined not to make them again ...
 Gary was also a realist, and knew what good fatherhood would demand, especially at his age."
-On August 15, 1987, on what would have been his parents' 50th wedding anniversary, Gygax married Gail Carpenter.
+On August 15, 1987, on what would have been his parents' 50th wedding anniversary, Gygax married Carpenter.

 During 1987 and 1988, Gygax worked with Flint Dille on the Sagard the Barbarian books, as well as Role-Playing Mastery and its sequel, Master of the Game.
 He also wrote two more Gord the Rogue novels, City of Hawks (1987), and Come Endless Darkness (1988).
 But by 1988, TSR had rewritten the setting for the world of Greyhawk, and Gygax was not happy with the new direction in which TSR was taking "his" creation.
 In a literary declaration that his old world was dead, and wanting to make a clean break with all things Greyhawk, Gygax destroyed his version of Oerth in the final Gord the Rogue novel, Dance of Demons.

 With the Gord the Rogue novels finished, NIPI's main source of steady income dried up.
 The company needed a new product.
 Gygax announced in 1988 in a company newsletter that he and Rob Kuntz, his co-Dungeon Master during the early days of the Greyhawk campaign, were working as a team again.
-This time they would create a new multi-genre fantasy RPG called "Infinite Adventures", which would be supported by different gamebooks for different genres.
-This line would detail the Castle and City of Greyhawk as Gygax and Kuntz had originally envisioned them, now called "Castle Dunfalcon".
+This time they would create a new multi-genre fantasy role-playing game called "Infinite Adventures", which would receive support through different gamebooks for each genre.
+This line would explore the original visions of the Castle and City of Greyhawk by Gygax and Kuntz, now called "Castle Dunfalcon".
 Before work on this project could commence, NIPI ran out of money, was forced into bankruptcy, and dissolved in 1989.